 If the gigantic new sources of power become available, food will be produced without recourse to sunlight.
 Vast cellars in which artificial radiation is generated may replace the cornfields or potato-patches of the world.
 Parks and gardens will cover our pastures and ploughed fields.
 When the time comes there will be plenty of room for the cities to spread themselves again.

 But equally startling developments lie already just beyond our finger-tips in the breeding of human beings and the shaping of human nature.
 It used to be said, 'Though you have taught the dog more tricks, you cannot alter the breed of the dog.'
 But that is no longer true.
 A few years ago London was surprised by a play called Rossum's Universal Robots.
 The production of such beings may well be possible within fifty years.
 They will not be made, but grown under glass.
 There seems little doubt that it will be possible to carry out in artificial surroundings the entire cycle which now leads to the birth of a child.
-Interference with the mental development of such beings, expert suggestion and treatment in the earlier years, Fifty Years Hence Reprinted by kind permission of Mr. Winston S. Churchill Page 5 of 6 would produce beings specialized to thought or toil.
+Interference with the mental development of such beings, expert suggestion and treatment in the earlier years, would produce beings specialized to thought or toil.
 The production of creatures, for instance, which have admirable physical development, with their mental endowment stunted in particular directions, is almost within the range of human power.
 A being might be produced capable of tending a machine but without other ambitions.
 Our minds recoil from such fearful eventualities, and the laws of a Christian civilization will prevent them.
 But might not lop-sided creatures of this type fit in well with the Communist doctrines of Russia?
 Might not the Union of Soviet Republics armed with all the power of science find it in harmony with all their aims to produce a race adapted to mechanical tasks and with no other ideas but to obey the Communist State?
 The present nature of man is tough and resilient.
 It casts up its sparks of genius in the darkest and most unexpected places.
 But Robots could be made to fit the grisly theories of Communism.
 There is nothing in the philosophy of Communists to prevent their creation.

 I have touched upon this sphere only lightly, but with the purpose of pointing out that, in a future which our children may live to see, powers will be in the hands of men altogether different from any by which human nature has been moulded.
 Explosive forces, energy, materials, machinery will be available upon a scale which can annihilate whole nations.
 Despotisms and tyrannies will be able to prescribe the lives and even the wishes of their subjects in a manner never known since time began.
 If to these tremendous and awful powers is added the pitiless sub-human wickedness which we now see embodied in one of the most powerful reigning governments, who shall say that the world itself will not be wrecked, or indeed that it ought not to be wrecked?
 There are nightmares of the future from which a fortunate collision with some wandering star, reducing the earth to incandescent gas, might be a merciful deliverance.